How Your Active Lifestyle Impacts Your Skin Barrier

 Active Skin Needs Extra Protection

-Living an active lifestyle has many well-known benefits, such as preventing excess weight gain, improving your mood, reducing stress, boosting energy levels and promoting better sleep.
+Living an active lifestyle has many well-known benefits: it prevents excess weight gain, improves your mood, reduces stress, boosts energy levels and promotes better sleep.

 Unfortunately, regularly working out, particularly outdoors, has been linked to a number of skin problems.

-The cumulative effect of excessive sweating caused by exercise and overexposure to the elements — sun, pollutants, and wind — on your facial skin can take its toll, leaving your skin extra vulnerable to dehydration, itchiness and irritation, higher skin photo-sensitivity and a loss of vitamins and minerals.
+The cumulative effect of excessive sweating caused by exercise and overexposure to the sun, pollutants, and wind, can take its toll on your facial skin.
+This leaves your skin extra vulnerable to dehydration, itchiness and irritation, higher skin photo-sensitivity and a loss of vitamins and minerals.

-Luckily our skin is designed to protect us from all the external aggressions and impurities, through its outermost layer, the skin barrier, otherwise known as the Stratum Corneum (SC).
-This acts as a barrier or security guard against the elements and needs to be resilient.
-The FRÉ assist in this process through because they are formulated to strengthen and nourish the skin barrier, helping protect against all the impurities you encounter during the day.
+Luckily, our skin is designed to protect us from all the external aggressions and impurities, through its outermost layer, the skin barrier.
+Otherwise known as the Stratum Corneum (SC), it acts as a barrier or security guard against the elements and therefore needs to be resilient.
+FRÉ products assist in this process because they are formulated to strengthen and nourish the skin barrier, helping protect against all the impurities you encounter during the day.